 - 2 cloves

-- a slice of fresh ginger
+- 1 slice fresh ginger

-- 1tsp honey
+- 1 teaspoon honey

 - Place the cranberry juice, orange juice, cinnamon, cloves and ginger in a small pan and warm gently until it comes to a boil then reduce the heat and simmer a couple minutes.